Initialize the C# SDK

 OptimizelyFactory

-OptimizelyFactory provides basic utility to instantiate the Optimizely Feature Experimentation SDK with a minimal number of configuration options.
+OptimizelyFactory provides a basic utility to instantiate the Optimizely Feature Experimentation SDK with minimal configuration options.

-You must provide the SDK key at runtime, directly via the factory method:
+You must provide the SDK key at runtime directly using the factory method:

 Instantiate using datafile

 You can also instantiate with a hard-coded datafile.
-If you do not pass in an SDK key, the Optimizely Client does not automatically sync newer versions of the datafile.
+If you do not pass in an SDK key, the Optimizely Client does not automatically sync newer datafile versions.
 Any time you retrieve an updated datafile, just re-instantiate the same client.

 To instantiate a client for simple applications, provide a datafile specifying the project configuration for a given environment.
 For most advanced implementations, you should customize the logger or error handler for your specific requirements.